---

 Connector settings are part of the .datasource content.
 You can use include files to reuse connection settings and credentials.

-When working with connectors, it’s important to understand how tokens interact with .datasource files.
-If a token doesn’t exist or isn't explicitly specified in the .datasource, it will be automatically created.
+When working with connectors, understand how tokens interact with `.datasource` files.
+If a token doesn't exist or isn't explicitly specified in the `.datasource` file, Tinybird creates it automatically.
 This ensures that connectors can establish a working connection by default.

 However, once a token is created and associated with a connector, it's crucial to handle it with care.
 Avoid deleting the token or modifying its scopes, as this can break the connection and disrupt the import process.
 The token is a critical component for maintaining a stable connection and ensuring that data is imported correctly.